Toggle: English / Spanish

-- Post-void residual (PVR) to measure the amount of urine left after urination
+- Post-void residual (PVR) to measure the amount of urine left after you urinate

-- Urinalysis or urine culture to rule out urinary tract infection
+- Urinalysis to check for urinary tract infection

-- Urinary stress test (you are asked to stand with a full bladder, and then cough)
+- Urinary stress test (you stand with a full bladder and then cough)

-- X-rays with contrast dye of the kidneys and bladder
+- X-rays with contrast dye to look at your kidneys and bladder

 There are four types of treatment for stress incontinence:

-- Drinking less fluid (if you drink more than normal amounts of fluid)
+- Drink less fluid (if you drink more than normal amounts of fluid).

-- Avoiding food and drinks that irritate the bladder, such as spicy foods, carbonated drinks, and citrus fruits
+- Avoid foods and drinks that may irritate your bladder.
+These include spicy foods, carbonated drinks, and citrus.

 PELVIC FLOOR MUSCLE TRAINING